Top Security Guard Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Ability to switch over to new software
+• - Ability to de-escalate the situation

 What the interviewer is looking for: